H-HOPE/H-HOPE-current-meter/README.md

-Put the cable thorugh the screw holder and glue the hall sensor, with the Expoxy glue to the screw holder.
+Put the cable through the screw holder and glue the hall sensor, with the Epoxy glue to the screw holder.

 <div align="center">
 <img src="./res/img (36).jpg" alt="drawing" width="500"/>